-In addition to the synthesis of fatty acids, NADPH is also required for the biosynthesis of cholesterol, the biosynthesis of neurotransmitters and the biosynthesis of nucleotides.
-Furthermore, NADPH-dependent reductases are involved in tissue detoxification and it is further used in the reduction of glutathione in erythrocytes.
-The pentose phosphate pathway can be divided into two distinct phases: a first oxidative and a second non-oxidative (reductive) phase.
+In addition to the synthesis of fatty acids, NADPH is also required for the biosynthesis of cholesterol, neurotransmitters, and nucleotides via phosphoribosyl-pyrophosphate (PRPP).
+Furthermore, NADPH-dependent reductases are involved in tissue detoxification and are further used in the reduction of glutathione in erythrocytes.
+The pentose phosphate pathway can be divided into 2 distinct phases: a first oxidative and a second non-oxidative (reductive) phase.
 Both processes occur exclusively in the cytoplasm.

-In the first, oxidative phase of the pentose phosphate pathway glucose is oxidized to generate 2 molecules of NADPH.
-This stage is essentially irreversible, as the reactions are strongly exergonic.
+In the first oxidative phase of the pentose phosphate pathway, glucose is oxidized to generate 2 molecules of NADPH.
+This step is essentially irreversible and the committing step, as the reactions are strongly exergonic.

-The initial metabolite of the pentose phosphate pathway is glucose-6-phosphate, 2 NADP+ and H2O.
-The oxidative phase starts with dehydrogenation at the C1 atom of glucose-6-phosphate, a reaction catalyzed by glucose-6-phosphate dehydrogenase.
-The reaction product is 6-phosphoglucono-δ-lactone.
-In a converse manner, NADP+ is reduced to NADPH during this process.
+The initial metabolite of the pentose phosphate pathway is glucose-6-phosphate, 2 NADP+, and H2O.
+The oxidative phase starts with dehydrogenation at the C1 atom of glucose-6-phosphate, a reaction catalyzed by glucose-6-phosphate dehydrogenase (G6PD).
+The reaction product is 6-phosphogluconolactone.
+Conversely, NADP+ is reduced to NADPH during this process.

-Oxidative decarboxylation of 6-phosphogluconate by gluconate-6-phosphate dehydrogenase yields 3-keto-6-phosphogluconate, which converts into ribulose-5-phosphate, substrate for the non-oxidative reactions, and NADPH.
+The oxidative decarboxylation of 6-phosphogluconate by gluconate-6-phosphate dehydrogenase yields 3-keto-6-phosphogluconate, which is converted to ribulose-5-phosphate, a substrate for non-oxidative reactions, and NADPH.

 This second, non-oxidative phase is reversible and reductive.
-It yields pentoses used in the synthesis of nucleotides and catalyzes the interconversion of three-, four-, five-, six-, and seven-carbon sugars.
-This in turn may result in intermediates, which may enter, for example, glycolysis.
+It yields pentoses used in the synthesis of nucleotides and catalyzes the interconversion of 3, 4, 5, 6, and 7-carbon sugars.
+This, in turn, may result in intermediates, which, for example, may enter glycolysis.

-ribulose-5-phosphate generated in the oxidative phase is partly converted to xylulose-5-phosphate, catalyzed by ribulose-5-phosphate epimerase, and partly isomerized by means of the enzyme phosphopentose isomerase to ribose-5-phosphate.
+Ribulose-5-phosphate generated in the oxidative phase is partly converted to xylulose-5-phosphate, catalyzed by ribulose-5-phosphate epimerase, and partly isomerized by the enzyme phosphopentose isomerase (ribose-5-phosphate isomerase) to ribose-5-phosphate.

-The two resulting C5 carbohydrates are now required for the next step: xylulose-5-phosphate serves as C2-donor.
+The 2 resulting C5 carbohydrates are now required for the next step: xylulose-5-phosphate serves as a C2 donor.
 The enzyme transketolase transfers 2 carbon fragments to the pentose ribose-5-phosphate, which yields glyceraldehyde-3-phosphate and sedoheptulose-7-phosphate.

-The two products of the previous step continue to transfer carbon fragments: The enzyme transaldolase transfers 3 carbon atoms of sedoheptulose-7-phosphate to glyceraldehyde-3-phosphate.
-Thus, two new carbohydrates are generated: erythrose-4-phosphate and fructose-6-phopshate.
+The 2 products of the previous step continue to transfer carbon fragments: The enzyme transaldolase transfers 3 carbon atoms of sedoheptulose-7-phosphate to glyceraldehyde-3-phosphate; thus, 2 new carbohydrates are generated: erythrose-4-phosphate and fructose-6-phosphate.

-This step is also catalyzed by a transketolase: Together with erythrose-4-phosphate, generated in the third reaction, another xylulose-5-phosphate is used to generate another fructose-6-phosphate and a further glyceraldehyde-3-phosphate.
+This step is also catalyzed by a transketolase; together with erythrose-4-phosphate, generated in the third reaction, another xylulose-5-phosphate is used to generate another fructose-6-phosphate and an additional glyceraldehyde-3-phosphate.

-Ultimately, this means, that 3 ribose-5-phosphates can generate 2 fructose-6-phosphates and 1 glyceraldehyde-3-phosphate, which may be fed into the glycolytic pathway.
-Furthermore, fructose-6-phosphate can convert back into glucose-6-phosphate and enter into a new pentose phosphate pathway.
+Ultimately, this means that 3 molecules of ribose-5-phosphate can generate 2 molecules of fructose-6-phosphate and 1 molecule of glyceraldehyde-3-phosphate, which may be fed into the glycolytic pathway.
+Furthermore, fructose-6-phosphate can be converted back into glucose-6-phosphate and enter into a new pentose phosphate pathway.

 Regulation Mechanisms of the Pentose Phosphate Pathway

-Which part of the pentose phosphate pathway is operative and how fast depend on the demand and availability of different reaction products, intermediates and substrates (starting reactants) of the pathway.
-The most important regulatory factor is the intracellular NADP+ concentration.
+The demand and availability of different reaction products, intermediates, and substrates (starting reactants) of the pathway determine which part of the pentose phosphate pathway is operative and how fast the part is.
+The most important regulatory factor is intracellular NADP+ concentration.